bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 (Example 1).
 Well it turns out depending on the type of tensor, how you "maintain" the invariance can mean different things.

-A geometric vector is an example a **contravariant** vector because when changing basis, the components of the vector transform with the inverse of the basis transformation matrix (Example 1).
+A geometric vector is an example of a **contravariant** vector because when changing basis, the components of the vector transform with the inverse of the basis transformation matrix (Example 1).
 It's easy to remember it as "contrary" to the basis matrix.
 As convention, we will usually label